chanzuckerberg/cellxgene-prepare/README.md

 # cellxgene-prepare

-cli for preprocessing data for use with `cellxgene`
+CLI for preprocessing data for use with `cellxgene`

 *under active development*